universedocs/Universe-Docs/README.md

 # Universe-Docs
 Universe Docs

-NOTE: Database files are missing!
+NOTE 1: Database files are missing!
 Anybody who copied my previous source code you should have database files!
 Can you send it to me at kumar.muthaiah@yahoo.com, else i need to do lots of effort!
 I've a old copy of database files!
 If nobody gives the latest database files, then I will try to fix the old one and put here, but it will take time!

+NOTE 2: Please don't create duplicate softwares to compete, rather do it in cooperation!
+Will make sure flexible!

 Required developers see end of the document!